 The program is set up as a problem-working seminar.
 At the beginning of each daily session, relevant concepts will be reviewed and problems will be assigned to be worked on during the session.
-The topics include Multivariable Calculus, Numerical Methods, Ordinary Differential Equations (ODEs), Partial Differential Equations (PDEs), and Probability Theory.
+The topics include Multivariable Calculus, Numerical Methods, Ordinary Differential Equations (ODEs), and Probability Theory.
 The following is a selected example of the materials that will be covered:

 - Multivariable calculus: Techniques of integration, Fundamental theorem of Calculus, Taylor formula and series, vector analysis, divergence theorem.
 Numerical differentiation and integration, solution of linear and non-linear equations.
 Reference: T. Apostol, Calculus, Volumes I and II, Wiley.

 - Linear algebra: Matrices, determinants, inverses, vector spaces, bases, linear transformations, dual spaces.
 Basic numerical methods for matrix analysis.
 Reference: K. Hoffmann and R.Kunze, Linear algebra, Pearson.

 - Ordinary differential equations: Explicit solution of Initial Value Problems for first and second-order equations.
 Basic numerical methods for ordinary differential equations.
 Reference: W. E. Boyce and R. C. Di Prima, Elementary differential equations and boundary value problems, Wiley.